minh215/project2/README.md

-Open the "project2lib" file to get the library blocks From there copy all The blocks to a blank model space Connect the wifi block  and Temperature block and
+Open the "project2lib" file to get the library blocks From there copy all The blocks to a blank model space Connect the wifi block as an input to the   and Temperature block and the Ir Block and also to the main block.
+Connect the temp to the main block and the ir to the main block Run the simulation.
+This should move the roomba and when there is an object in front of the ir sensors it will turn and if all the ir sensors are blocked it will move backwards.
+This will also monitor the temperature of the Roomba .